 TDAI has retained a variety of computing resources for use by institute core faculty, labs in residence, recipients of Core Faculty Catalyst and pilot awards, and other institute-sponsored projects.
-TDAI Technology Solutions Engineer Steve Chang is available to consult with core faculty and research pilot investigators to discuss project requirements.
+TDAI Research Data Scientist Dr. Alex Davis is available to consult with core faculty and research pilot investigators to discuss project requirements.

 Ohio Supercomputer Center (OSC)